Introducing Digital Dostoevsky

 Future plans

-We are also currently exploring other computational methods beyond TEI tagging.
-We’re part of a NEH funded institute based at Princeton, New Languages for NLP, which will help us to use natural language processing to build models to analyze Dostoevsky’s novels from the perspective of named entity recognition, named entity disambiguation, and other methodologies.
-Stay tuned for more!
+We are also exploring other computational methods beyond TEI tagging.
+We were part of a NEH funded institute based at Princeton, New Languages for NLP, which helped us to use natural language processing to build models to analyze Dostoevsky’s novels from the perspective of named entity recognition, named entity disambiguation, and other methodologies.
+We have done work in stylometry and plan to explore other methods moving forward.